Gallery of Silver Sages

 I realized that not feeling pretty or sexy was more a reflection of my life-long struggle with low self- esteem – and really had nothing to do with the color of my hair.
 Having gone through the long grow out process I was not about to dye it again.
 It suits my active life.
 Honestly, I still struggle with feelings of not being good enough, but my silver hair is looking great!

-I have been a kindergarten paraprofessional for 22 years.
+I am a retired kindergarten paraprofessional.
 I have 2 children and 4 grandchildren.
 I am married to a wonderful, loving man.
 I collect matryoshka dolls and love to travel with my husband.

 corinne.jpg Corinne Hazell